Mode of Delivery

 The National Non-Admitted Patient Collection (NNPAC) is the reporting District Health Boards (DHB) complete for outpatient or emergency department events under 3 hours.

 All DHBs should be able to record the Mode of Delivery (MOD), including when telehealth/video conferencing is used to deliver health services.
 Code 6 is Videoconference and this is the mode for most telehealth events.
-The information captured in the DHB is reported to the Ministry of Health, usually via an extract from the Patient Management Systems.
+The information captured in the DHB is reported to the Ministry of Health, usually via an extract from the Patient Administration System.
 Accurate use of MOD Code 6 is an important factor in tracking the uptake of telehealth, especially for business-as-usual services.

 The Common Counting Group have defined the following modes of delivery: